-When considering buying a new switch for your small business, you need to ask yourself a few questions: How many devices will the switch need to support?
+When considering buying a network switch for your small business, you need to ask yourself a few questions: How many devices will the switch need to support?
 What kinds of devices will I be connecting?
 Has our network grown to the point where we need a switch with more advanced management capabilities?
-And here is an important decision you are going to make: whether core or edge for your network.
+And here is an important decision you are going to make: whether core switch or edge switch for your network.

 A core switch, is also known as a backbone switch.
 It is a high-capacity switch generally positioned within the backbone or physical core of a network.
 Core switches serve as the gateway to a wide area network (WAN) or the Internet—they provide the final aggregation point for the network and allow multiple aggregation modules to work together.
 You use it to connect to servers, your Internet service provider (ISP) via a router, and to aggregate all switches that your company uses to connect crucial pieces of equipment that your company can’t afford to lose to downtime.
 As a result, your core switch should always be a fast, full-featured managed switch.

 An edge switch also is called an access node or a service node.
 It is a switch located at the meeting point of two networks.
 These switches connect end-user local area networks (LANs) to Internet service provider (ISP) networks.
 Edge switches can be routers, routing switches, integrated access devices (IADs), multiplexers and a variety of MAN and WAN devices that provide entry points into enterprise or service provider core networks.
 Edge switches can directly connect client devices, such as laptops, desktops, security cameras, and wireless access points, to your network.

 Generally speaking, a core switch would have more up-market features such as higher backplane speed, layer 3 including routing protocols such as OSPF, and physical redundancy features such as removable PSUs.
 They might not have any copper presentation at all.
 A core switch will typically have deeper buffers, such that multiple connections can be experiencing congestion.